 Friends or family may be able to help you find the best place to order plants online.
 Word of mouth goes along way.
 If someone suggests an online nursery to you, ask questions about the shipping and quality of the plant’s they received.
 Ask if the plant’s survived the winter.

 Reputable online nurseries will also have customer reviews and comments.
 Be sure to read these before ordering plants.
-You can also search gardening forums and ask about people’s experiences will certain online nurseries.
+You can also search gardening forums and ask about people’s experiences with certain online nurseries.

 It’s also important to keep in mind that supporting local small businesses is good for your community.
 While not all local garden centers have that unique or exotic plant you are looking for, purchase what you can from local businesses.
 Usually, these local garden centers will have plants guaranteed to grow in your location and staff that can answer all your questions.